martin-nc/martin-cook-design/src/advice/test-little-often.md

 - **Inconsistent dialogue boxes:** in some screens the positive options like "Yes" and "Continue" (versus "No" and "Go back") were on the left side of the dialogue box, and in other screens they were on the right.
 - **No system feedback:** if you tried to submit a form without filling all the mandatory fields then nothing happened.
 There was no error message to help.

 Clearly no-one had watched a customer use this site before it was launched.
-Anyone interested in what customers said about it can look at their [comments to the bank's statement about the relaunch](https://www.facebook.com/CharitiesAidFoundation/posts/a-message-from-caf-bankwe-recently-launched-our-new-online-banking-system-design/1117119583786763/) on Facebook.
+Anyone interested in what customers said about it can look at their [comments on TrustPilot](https://uk.trustpilot.com/review/www.cafonline.org).

 </div>
 </div>